ClaspTV/Demo_App_AndroidTV/README.md

    2. Add the cast serial number (Settings -> System -> Cast -> Serial number) of your Android TV to [Cast Developer Console](https://cast.google.com/publish) to test during development.
 Refer to the picture below.
       ![Add Cast Serial Number To Cast Console](https://vzb-origin.s3.amazonaws.com/images/integration/androidtv/AddCastSerialNumberToCastConsole.png)

-3. Follow the steps for setting up your sender app for Cast Connect support.
+3. Follow the steps for setting up your sender app for Android TV cast support.
    1. Once you have integrated Vizbee into your sender app, you can declare its readiness to cast to Android TV by setting the androidReceiverCompatible flag on LaunchOptions to true.
       ```